Telmatobius mayoloi

 Telmatobius mayoloi is a species of frog in the family Telmatobiidae.
 It is endemic to Peru.

 Habitat

 This fully aquatic frog lives in riparian and river habitats in puna areas.
 People see the frog under rocks or in clumps of underwater plants.
-Scientists observed the frog between 3515 and 4150 meters above sea level.
+Scientists observed the frog between 3515 and 4150 m above sea level.

 Relationship to humans

 Telmatobius mayoloi is used in food and medicine.
 Scientists observed T. mayoloi soups.

 Reproduction

 Scientists believe this frog reproduces year-round because they observed tadpoles of different ages in the same spaces.

 Threats

 The IUCN classifies this frog as endangered and Peru's own systems classify it as critically endangered.
 Water pollution from livestock and agriculture can get into the water.
 Overharvesting for food may be an issue.
 Scientists believe the fungal disease chytridiomycosis may be a threat as well.
 They observed the causitive fungus Batrachochytrium dendrobatidis on preserved museum specimens.